 There is a whole section on Crowdville called community.

-The design and navigation of it are not yet great, but if you can live with this, it is important to know about the community aspect.
+The design and navigation of it are not yet great and it has not really improved for the 1.5 year I have been a member, but if you can live with this, it is important to know about the community aspect.

 It is not a way to earn but you can find some important info here.